The Prophet (book)

 The Prophet is a book of 26 prose poetry fables written in English by the Lebanese-American poet and writer Kahlil Gibran.
 It was originally published in 1923 by Alfred A. Knopf.
 It is Gibran's best-known work.
 The Kahlil Gibran Collective says that The Prophet has been translated into over 100 languages, and is one of the best selling books of all time.
+By the 2010s, it had surpassed 10 million copies sold in its American edition alone.
 It has never been out of print.

 Synopsis

-The prophet Al Mustafa has lived in the city of Orphalese for 12 years and is about to die, poetically described as the ship that will carry him home.
-The local people, seeing that he is about to leave them, come to him at the temple.
-They leave their plows in the field, their winepresses.
-Almitra comes out of the temple, and she is described as a seeress, and the first to recognize Almustafa (to truly see who he is).
-The townsfolk are beside themselves with grief, and Almitra asks him to share with everyone what he has learned, living amongst them.
-She then facilitates Almustafa addressing several questions regarding life and the human condition.
-The book is divided into chapters dealing with love, marriage, children, giving, eating and drinking, work, joy and sorrow, houses, clothes, buying and selling, crime and punishment, laws, freedom, reason and passion, pain, self-knowledge, teaching, friendship, talking, time, good and evil, prayer, pleasure, beauty, religion, and death.
+The prophet Almustafa, having lived in the city of Orphalese for 12 years, finally sees the ship that will carry him home arrive in the harbour.
+The people of Orphalese, seeing that the prophet is about to leave, call to Almustafa, begging him to stay, and follow him to the great square before the temple.
+The seeress Almitra, the first person in the city to believe in Almustafa, comes out of the temple and asks him to speak to the gathered crowd before leaving.

+The rest of the book, apart from the final chapter, consists of Almustafa's speeches to the crowd on a number of themes relating to life and the human condition.

+The people ask the prophet to speak, in turn, of love, marriage, children, giving, eating and drinking, work, joy and sorrow, houses, clothes, buying and selling, crime and punishment, laws, freedom, reason and passion, pain, self-knowledge, teaching, friendship, talking, time, good and evil, prayer, pleasure, beauty, religion, and death.

+After speaking on all of these topics, Almustafa says a final farewell to the people of Orphalese, and departs on the ship.

 Popularity

-The Prophet has been translated into more than 100 languages, making it one of the most translated books in history.
+The Prophet has been translated into more than 100 languages.
 By 2012, it had sold more than nine million copies in its American edition alone since its original publication in 1923.

 Of an ambitious first printing of 2,000 in 1923, Knopf sold 1,159 copies.
 The demand for The Prophet doubled the following year—and doubled again the year after that.
 It was translated into French by Madeline Mason-Manheim in 1926.
 By the time of Gibran's death in 1931, it had also been translated into German.
 Annual sales reached 12,000 in 1935, 111,000 in 1961 and 240,000 in 1965.
 The book sold its one millionth copy in 1957.
 At one point, The Prophet sold more than 5,000 copies a week worldwide.